MicrosoftDocs/cpp-docs/docs/cpp/string-and-character-literals-cpp.md

 char c5 = '\qrs';   // C4129, C4305, C4309, truncates to 's'
 ```

-A hexadecimal escape sequence is a backslash followed by the character `x`, followed by a sequence of hexadecimal digits.
-An escape sequence that contains no hexadecimal digits causes compiler error C2153: "hex literals must have at least one hex digit".
-Leading zeroes are ignored.
 An escape sequence that appears to have hexadecimal and non-hexadecimal characters is evaluated as a multicharacter literal that contains a hexadecimal escape sequence up to the last hexadecimal character, followed by the non-hexadecimal characters.
 In an ordinary or u8-prefixed character literal, the highest hexadecimal value is 0xFF.
 In an L-prefixed or u-prefixed wide character literal, the highest hexadecimal value is 0xFFFF.
 In a U-prefixed wide character literal, the highest hexadecimal value is 0xFFFFFFFF.

 ```cpp
 char c6 = '\x0050'; // 'P'